Category Archives: Local SEO

 Domain Authority

 Another factor to consider is Domain Authority.
-In a nutshell, MOZ’s metric, domain authority, is a 1-100 ranking that can help gauge the strength of your site relative to other trusted domains via links.
+In a nutshell, MOZ’s domain authority metric is a 1-100 ranking that helps gauge your site’s strength relative to other trusted domains based on links.

-This means outgoing links to reputable organizations (such as unions, trade organizations, libraries, etc.) and incoming links that establish your content as traffic-worthy.
+This means establishing outgoing links to reputable organizations (such as unions, trade organizations, and libraries) and incoming links that validate your content as traffic-worthy.

 This doesn’t mean you should engage in shady linkback tactics.
-Instead, it reinforces an organic SEO strategy that acknowledges good content, providing value for the internet and those who use it, as the lynchpin of an effective internet marketing campaign.
+Instead, it reinforces an organic SEO strategy that acknowledges good content, providing value to the internet and its users, as the linchpin of an effective internet marketing campaign.

-Receiving links to your website from nearby organizations can bolster your local reputation and cultivate relationships.
+Receiving links from nearby organizations can bolster your local reputation and cultivate relationships.

 Domain Authority Score